To achieve its mission, CinTurs guides its activity by pursuing the following strategic objectives:

 This articulation between CinTurs and the region potentiates the development of new research projects and participation in consulting projects, bridging the academy to the hospitality industry, and creating opportunities for further partnerships and funding.

 CinTurs also has close ties with the industry by running projects associated with particular operators’ needs, assisting in knowledge transfer, capacity building and collaboration on innovative projects that will provide regional and national industry with a competitive advantage.

 An example of this connection with the region is the commitment to the creation of the Algarve Sustainable Tourism Observatory, in which the CinTurs will have a key role in the scientific domain.

 4. Commitment to excellence in scientific production

-The strategy of CinTurs highlights a strong commitment in improving the scientific outcomes standards, materialized in an annual evaluation of researchers that mainly rewards publications in top journals indexed in Scopus and leading participation in funded projects.
-The edition and/or publication of books, edition of journals or special issues and publication of book chapters is also very welcome.
+CinTurs has a strong focus on studying cutting-edge topics in Tourism and Hospitality of high impact, on both society and the scientific community.
+To this reach this aim, the strategy of CinTurs highlights a strong commitment to improving the scientific outcomes standards, materialized in an annual evaluation of researchers that mainly rewards publications in top journals indexed in Scopus and leading participation in funded projects.
+The edition and/or publication of books, editions of journals or special issues and publication of book chapters are also very welcome.

 5. Sturdy support to advanced training

-Scholarships for the PhD programs associated to the Centre are planned to be announced.
+Scholarships for the PhD programs associated with the Centre have been announced on a regular basis.

 6. Strong involvement in relevant actions for society

 CinTurs is involved in relevant actions for society.
-The Centre put an emphasis in developing the following activities:
+The Centre put an emphasis on developing the following activities: